blushint/SQL_TradingCalc/README.md

 Run bilayer.sql to generate the BI schema.

-Load your historical OHLCV data into the database.
+Load historical OHLCV data into the tables.

 Run backtestProcedure.sql to enable the backtesting module.

-Optionally, connect Power BI to visualize the results.
+(Optional) Connect Power BI or another BI tool to visualize the results.

 Use Cases

-Building a reproducible and database-native backtesting framework.
+Build a reproducible, SQL-native backtesting framework.

-Measuring SQL performance versus Python in real-world data pipelines.
+Measure SQL performance versus Python in real-world data pipelines.

-Automating feature updates and backtest runs for daily trading analytics.
+Automate feature updates and backtest runs for trading analytics.

-Integrating structured financial data into enterprise BI systems.
+Integrate structured financial data into enterprise BI systems.

 Author